cert-manager/website/content/docs/troubleshooting/webhook.md

     x509: certificate has expired or is not yet valid
 ```

-> This error was reported in 1 Slack message
+> This error message was reported once in Slack
 ([1](https://kubernetes.slack.com/archives/C4NV3DWUC/p1618579222346800)).

 Please answer to the above Slack message since we are still unsure as to what